jrsinclair/mazes-presentation/presentation.md

 ## Let's turn that into code

 Note: We now know the basic approach.
-But we need ot turn that into code.
+Our next step is to turn that into code.
-To make life easier for ourselves, we're going to create an immutable data structure… from scratch.
+But, to make life easier for ourselves, we're going to create an immutable data structure… from scratch.

 ---